SHANERY86/poi-app/readme.md

-# Places of Interest App v1.5
+# Places of Interest App v1.6

 ## Description
-This app allows a user to set up an account and store information about places in the world that they are interested in.
+This app allows a users to log places in the world that they are interested in, and share these places with other people around the world.
+The users can interact through comments and reviews to share their experiences.
 This is an assigment required for the completion of the Enterprise Web Development module in the HDip in Computer Science 2020 course at Waterford Institute of Technology.

 <br />

 ## Instructions

 ### Creating Places of Interest
-Create a Place of Interest(POI) entry by clicking the add place icon, filling in the fields and uploading a suitable photo.
+Create a Place of Interest(POI) entry by clicking the add place icon, filling in the fields, finding your place roughly on the map and uploading a suitable photo.

 ### Viewing POIs by Category/Creating a category
 The POIs may be filtered by a certain category.
 This app allows the user to create their own list of categories, and list their POIs in each appropriate category.